ragnarekker/varsomdata/README.md

 `localstorage`: Folder holding part of a calculation or data set.
 Eg, requesting data may take time, so a .pickle of the data set may be stored locally while working on the analysis.<br>
 `mainmessages.py`: Finds all main messages used in the forecasts and counts occurrences and tags danger levels, avalanche problems, avalanche types etc used in the forecasts when the main message was used.<br>
 `matrix.py`:<br>
-`observations.py`: Methods and analysis of observations as a whole.
-Looks mostly on when, where and who of observations over year(s).<br>
 `output`: Folder for saving plots and data files made by the different modules.<br>
 `plotdangerandproblem.py`: The code for downloading and making the plots on ragnar.pythonanywhere.com/dangerandproblem/<br>
 `plotcalendardata.py`: The code for downloading and making the plots on ragnar.pythonanywhere.com/observerdata/<br>
 `regobsstatistics.py`: Seasonal plots over data in regObs.
 Eg observations pr day, annual sum etc./<br>
-`runonshedule.py`: Contains the code which runs the modules and makes the file transfer to ragnar.pythonanywhere.com/observerdata/<br>
 `setenvironment.py`: Contains environment variables such as api versions and folder-paths.<br>